Dr. Lloyd Thomas Reid is Founder and Chairman of SouthWest Nu-Stop Recovery and Educational Center

-Dr. Lloyd Thomas Reid is President and CEO of SouthWest Nu-Stop Recovery and Educational Center (SWNSREC) , a substance abuse and treatment facility.
+Dr. Lloyd Thomas Reid is Founder and Chairman of SouthWest Nu-Stop Recovery and Educational Center (SWNSREC) , a substance abuse and treatment facility.
 SWNSREC serves the Philadelphia Area via two multifaceted robust treatment facilities located in Southwest and North Central Philadelphia.
 Dr. Reid’s national vision is already felt in his most recent venture in South Carolina, where he co-founded the appropriately named, Carolina Human Reinvestment.
 Both community focused and people-centered endeavors exemplify Dr. Reid’s passion for liberating people struggling with “poverty and urban infused” behavioral health and co-occurring disorders, as he and many inner-city youth experienced.
 Appropriately so, his academic path culminated into obtaining a Doctor of Philosophy in Human Services degree from America Central University, subsequent to earning his B.A. and Master Degree in Human Services from what is now known as Antioch University.
 Armed with the combined weapons of formal education and a particularly unique urban perspective, Dr. Reid is known to be a force to reckon with, especially as an expert in economic, political and social nuances of urban plight and its impact on behavioral health.

 Dr. Reid was born and raised in the James Weldon Johnson Projects in North Philadelphia and educated in the Philadelphia Public School System.
 Fervently committed to avoiding the outcome of “the dynamic aspects of minority urban living”, at an early age he joined the U.S. Army and was honorably discharged after three years of service.
 It was, then that he began a relentless attack on the injustices that were so prevalent in the African American community.
 Affectionately known then by friends, family and colleagues alike as “Tommie”, he began this strategic and ardent fight by being a part of a black independent political movement.